25 Best Things To Do in Northern Michigan (2026 Guide)

 12. Explore Glen Arbor and the Shore of Glen Lake

-Glen Arbor is a tiny village at the heart of Sleeping Bear Dunes National Lakeshore with exceptional art galleries, great food, and direct access to some of the most spectacular scenery in the state.
+Glen Arbor is a tiny village at the heart of Sleeping Bear Dunes National Lakeshore that manages to have exceptional art galleries, great food, a beloved local institution (Art's Tavern), and direct access to some of the most spectacular scenery in the state.
+Glen Lake just east of the village split into Big Glen and Little Glen has water that rivals Torch Lake for clarity and color, with fewer crowds and quieter.

 13. Spend an Afternoon on the Leelanau Peninsula Wine Trail

-The Leelanau Peninsula has over 25 wineries from well-known names like Chateau Grand Traverse and Black Star Farms to small-production gems you’ll only find by winding down gravel roads.
+The Leelanau Peninsula curves north of Traverse City like a bent finger reaching into Lake Michigan, with over 25 wineries from well-known names like Chateau Grand Traverse and Black Star Farms to small-production gems you'll only find by winding down gravel roads.
+Suttons Bay is the anchor town walkable, charming, and genuinely excellent for an afternoon of tasting and lunch.

 14. Stroll the Waterfront in Harbor Springs

-Harbor Springs is arguably the most elegant small town in Northern Michigan a deep natural harbor, a fleet of sailboats, and a restaurant scene that punches above the town’s size.
+Harbor Springs is arguably the most elegant small town in Northern Michigan a deep natural harbor, a fleet of sailboats, independently owned shops and galleries, and a restaurant scene that punches well above the town's size.
+The Thorne Swift Nature Preserve on the edge of town offers 30 acres of old-growth forest with a beach, boardwalk, and the kind of silence people specifically come to Northern Michigan to find.

 15. Stop at Cherry Republic in Glen Arbor

-Cherry Republic has built an entire brand around the tart cherry with a flagship store that is part shop, part tasting room, part shrine to the most important fruit in the region.
+Cherry Republic has built an entire brand around the tart cherry, with a flagship store in Glen Arbor that is part shop, part tasting room, part shrine to the most important fruit in the region.
+Their soda, jam, salsa, chocolate-covered cherries, wine, and Cherry Bounce liqueur are all worth trying and almost all of it makes for excellent gifts.
 Get the Cherry Pie ice cream in a waffle cone.

 16. Have a Beer at Short's Brewing Company in Bellaire

-Short’s Brewing has been pushing creative craft beer since 2004.
-Their pub in Bellaire sits on the Chain of Lakes seven connected lakes you can kayak between and pull up to the Short’s deck from the water.
+Short's Brewing has been pushing creative craft beer since 2004 and has earned a national reputation for experimental, weird, and genuinely delicious beers you won't find anywhere else.
+Their pub in Bellaire sits on the Chain of Lakes seven connected lakes you can kayak between, pull up to the Short's deck from the water, and spend an entire afternoon never touching a road.
+Peak Northern Michigan summer culture.

 17. Book a Fishing Charter on Lake Michigan

-Lake Michigan is a world-class salmon and trout fishery.
-From ports like Leland, Frankfort, and Traverse City, you can target Chinook salmon, coho, lake trout, and steelhead.
+Lake Michigan is a world-class salmon and trout fishery, and Northern Michigan's charter fleet is one of the best in the Great Lakes.
+From ports like Leland, Frankfort, and Traverse City, you can target Chinook salmon, coho, lake trout, and steelhead fish measured in pounds, not inches.
+Most charters are guided, fully equipped, and license included.
+You just have to show up.

 18. Catch a Concert at Interlochen Center for the Arts